Playing With: Forgiven, but Not Forgotten

 - Alice willingly forgives Bob without any resentment, but still tells him that she feels hurt by Bob's actions.

-- Alice felt that Bob has seriously crossed the line, and Bob's serious apology isn't enough to change her mood.
+- Alice felt that Bob has seriously crossed the line, and Bob's serious apology isn't enough to change her mood, even if she forgave him.

 - Alice felt that Bob may repeat the same action.